cseligman.com

 Our galaxy has a number of smaller neighbors, which are believed to be satellites of our galaxy.
 Some of them may "orbit" our galaxy for some time, but eventually, gravitational interactions between our galaxy and the various satellites will distort their structure, tear them to pieces, and cause those pieces to be absorbed by our galaxy.
 In fact, there are a number of star streams in the outlying portions of our galaxy which are believed to be satellite galaxies which are in the process of being absorbed.
 Such galactic "cannibalism" is thought to be the way in which galaxies grow, and the long-term fate of our own galaxy may well be a cataclysmic collision with the closest large galaxy, M31, in which each galaxy is torn to pieces, and becomes part of the galaxy which results from those pieces combining to form a new, still larger structure.

 The largest satellites of our galaxy are easily visible with the naked eye in southern skies, as apparently detached regions of the Milky Way.
 They are called the Magellanic Clouds, after Ferdinand Magellan, who noted them during his circumnavigation of the globe, in the mid 1500's.
-All other satellites are too small, and too faint, to be seen without a telescope, and in some cases, are difficult to distinguish from the starfields within our galaxy, even with a telescope.
+All other satellites are too small and too faint to be seen without a telescope, and in most cases, are difficult to distinguish from the starfields within our galaxy even with a telescope.

 The Magellanic Clouds

-This pre-dawn view of southern skies is partially obscured by clouds in our own atmosphere, but gives an otherwise good comparison of the relative size and appearance of the Magellanic Clouds, dwarf companions of our Milky Way Galaxy, named for the 16th century explorer, Ferdinand Magellan.
-When seen high in the sky, the clouds look like outlying portions of our own galaxy; but they lie beyond all but the furthest reaches of its halo.
-The Small Magellanic Cloud, or SMC (upper right), looks smaller partly because it is further away -- 210,000 light years, versus 180,000 light-years for the Large Magellanic Cloud, or LMC (lower left) -- and partly because it is only about half the size of the LMC, which is itself only a sixth the diameter, and less than one percent the volume and mass of our own galaxy.
-(Chris Schur, apod060809)
+This image shows the relative size and appearance of the Magellanic Clouds, dwarf companions of our Milky Way Galaxy, named for the 16th century explorer, Ferdinand Magellan.
+When seen under good conditions, the clouds look like outlying portions of our own galaxy; but they lie beyond all but the furthest reaches of its halo.
+The Small Magellanic Cloud, or SMC (lower left), looks smaller because it is further away -- 210,000 light years, versus 180,000 light-years for the Large Magellanic Cloud, or LMC (upper right) -- and only about half the size of the LMC, which is itself only a sixth the diameter, and less than one percent the volume and mass of our own galaxy.
+(S. Brunier, ESO)

 The largest of the Milky Way's companion (satellite) galaxies, the Large Magellanic Cloud (named after Portuguese navigator Ferdinand Magellan).
 A dwarf irregular galaxy, the LMC is only 15,000 light years in diameter; but since it is only 180,000 light years away, it is easily visible as an apparent extension of the southern Milky Way, nearly four degrees in width.
 A study in stellar birth and death, the galaxy is filled with clouds of brightly glowing gas lit up by clusters of stars forming within them, the most prominent of which is the Tarantula Nebula (the largest red knot on the upper left); and is also the site of the closest supernova of modern times (SN 1987A), which not only provided a relatively close-up view of this particular sort of stellar death, but also established an upper limit for neutrino mass, ruling out neutrinos as the dark matter which makes up most of the mass of the Universe.
 (Wei-Hao Wang (IfA, U. Hawaii), apod060510)